The real origin of Panama hat

 However, the big turnaround was when the hat was exported to Panama, a huge hub for many travelers especially those coming from the east coast of the US going to the west, even more, when the California Gold Rush started..

-- Another considerable push for the expansion of the Panama Hats was the Panama Canal construction works.
-Even more when the picture of President Theodor Roosevelt, visiting the Panama Canal during the inauguration, wearing the legendary hat reached the international Press.
-Again the hats were purchased in Panama and nowhere was written that the Panama hat was originally from Ecuador and probably nobody cared at that point.
+• Another considerable push for the expansion of the Panama Hats was the Panama Canal construction works.
+Even more so when the picture of President Theodor Roosevelt, visiting the Panama Canal during the inauguration, wearing the legendary hat, reached the international Press.
+Again, the hats were purchased in Panama, and nowhere was it written that the Panama hat was originally from Ecuador, and probably nobody cared at that point.

-- After that, it was a continuous growth and the hats, in different styles and shapes became an unmissable piece of outfit among the Hollywood stars, of all ages, but also politicians and any public figure.
-That was a one wat ticket to becoming a timeless icon which is actually now and the demand for a Panama hat is only increasing.
-But also the production of the fakes one.
+• After that, it was a continuous growth, and hats in different styles and shapes became an unmissable piece of outfit among Hollywood stars of all ages, politicians, and any public figure.
+That was a one-way ticket to becoming a timeless icon, which it is actually now.
+The demand for a Panama hat is only increasing, but so is the production of fake ones.
 So be aware!

 How the Panama hats are made

-The process to make the authentic Panama Hat is long and laborious and starts from the cultivation of the toquillales, the toquilla palms.
-They harvest the stems before separating the fiber, called cogollos (the unopened, central leaf spikes), from the green outer skin.
+The process of making the authentic Panama Hat is long and laborious.
+It starts with the cultivation of the toquillales, the toquilla palms.
+The stems are harvested before the fiber, called corollas (the unopened, central leaf spikes), is separated from the green outer skin.

-These parts of the plants must be boiled in order to remove the chlorophyll and then dried before being bleached with sulfur over a wood fire.
+These parts of the plants must be boiled to remove the chlorophyll and then dried before being bleached with sulfur over a wood fire.

 The following day it will be dry and ready for the leaves to be split into small threads by hand simply using the nails.

-Then professional weavers, that have been passing this art from generation to generation, will take this raw material and begin weaving the crown.
+Then, professional weavers who have been passing this art from generation to generation will take this raw material and begin weaving the crown.

-It has become a cultural matter, an heritage of the Ecuadorian tradition that unifies generations and the people from the southern and coastal region.
+It has become a cultural matter, a heritage of Ecuadorian tradition that unites generations and the people of the southern and coastal region.

-Weaving is an art, an extremely complex and laborious art, that implies a lot of physical efforts and precision.
-It’s mainly performed by women and kids, sometimes men.
-However, according to Brant Black, the best weaver of all times is a man, Simon Espinal, now transmitting his skills over to his son.
+Weaving is an extremely complex and laborious art that implies a lot of physical efforts and precision.
+It’s mainly performed by women and children, sometimes men.
+However, according to Brant Black, the best weaver of all time is a man, Simon Espinal, who is now transmitting his skills to his son.

-It’s long and hard work, especially because of the uncomfortable position on top of a wooden tripod that artisans take while weaving, leaning on a piece of the wood while pressing the straws.
+It’s long and hard work, especially because artisans take an uncomfortable position on top of a wooden tripod while weaving, leaning on a piece of wood while pressing the straws.

 But weaving is only part of a more complex process that implies other activities including the washing of the raw hat in a special liquid to take out any kinds of stains, ironing with a hot carbon press, and beating it before giving it the wanted shape (this process of shaping is called blocking).
-Ultimately there are the finishing touches, such as adding the internal and external ribbon and ultimately putting the hat in a hot mold and press again.
+Ultimately, there are the finishing touches, such as adding the internal and external ribbon, putting the hat in a hot mold, and pressing again.
 And there you have your “Panama hat” well finished.

 The finest is the hat, the longer is the preparation.
 If you see a Panama hat that costs thousands of dollars, do not be surprised because it means that the artist took a whole year to make it.
 In this case, the delicate process starts from the selection of the straws, which have to be of special quality that only the fine eye of a master weaver can see.

-Obviously, there are regular hats, still of very good quality and made in few days for an affordable price.
+There are regular hats, still of very good quality and made in a few days for an affordable price.

 I suggest you watch the video that I have included in the post to see the whole process from start to finish.